nikcleju/ESDM_Course/Projects/Projects.md

 # Projects

-For the last 7 weeks of the semester, you will have to implement a mini-project in Simulink.
+For the last weeks of the semester, you will have to implement a mini-project in Simulink.

-The project will be done by a group of 2-3 students.
+The project will be done individually.

-The projects must be presented in the last week.
+The projects must be presented in the last week or during the exam session, before the exam.

-## Projects

-TBD